 - (a) Each employee of the Company shall receive a copy of this policy at the time of his/her hire and shall sign a copy of the acknowledgment.
 Employees who were employed before the effective date of this policy shall also receive a copy of this policy and shall sign a copy of the acknowledgment.
-A copy of the signed acknowledgment shall be maintained in each employee's personnelfile. - (b) A copy of this policy shall be attached to each subcontractor's subcontract, and shall become a part of its subcontract.
-The subcontractor shall be responsible for communicating this policy to its employees and any employees and any second tier subcontractors that the subcontractor sublets any portion of its contract.
+A copy of the signed acknowledgment shall be maintained in each employee's personnel file. - (b) A copy of this policy shall be attached to each trade partner's subcontract and shall become a part of its subcontract.
+The trade partner shall be responsible for communicating this policy to its employees and any employees and any second-tier trade partners that the trade partner sublets any portion of its contract.